 In the late 1990's, internal gears underwent something of a renaissance, with the development of wide-range 7-speed hubs.
 Progress has continued since.
 Four different brands are currently available, with as many as 14 speeds.
 Three-speeds and five-speeds are still currently in production, and they offer an economical, practical alternative.
 Gearing in the bottom bracket has also become available.

 Older internal-gear hubs have an oil fitting on the shell.
-Oil lubrication generates less drag than grease and washes wear particles, dirt and water out of the mechanism.
+Oil lubrication generates less drag than grease.
 Use machine oil, not a spray lube or other thin oil.
 Unless a hub has sealed bearings, also use grease, to form a seal at the bearings and help keep the oil in.

-A couple of newer hubs, the Rohloff Speedhub and the Shimano 11-speed are oil-lubricated.
+A couple of newer hubs, the Rohloff Speedhub and the Shimano Alfine 11-speed hub, are oil-lubricated.
 Other current internal-gear hubs are supplied grease-lubricated.
 As sold, they require periodic cleaning and replenishment of a special grease that does not make the pawls stick.
 Shimano sells a relubrication kit for grease-lubricated hubs.
 Still, many hubs are inadequately lubricated as sold, and frequent failures of grease-lubricated hubs due to water contamination have been reported in wet climates --see photos here.
 Better lubrication sidesteps this problem.

 It is best to add oil to the lubricant regimen when rebuilding a hub, so it gets a clean start and you regrease the bearings at the same time.
 This is desirable even with a new hub.
 Follow the example shown in the photos from Aaron's Bike Repair (near the bottom of the page, after you get past the horror-show photos of rusted parts at the top).
 Use plenty of waterproof marine grease (as used in boat-trailer wheel bearings) for the bearing assemblies -- this keeps water out and oil in; use lightweight white lithium grease for the gears, especially with modern wide-mouth hubs that hold oil poorly; Phil Wood Tenacious Oil on the pawls and in the shell to slop around and get to where the grease didn't reach.